3 BEST Snow Monkey Tours from Tokyo

 Disclaimer: If you want to see the snow monkeys in the hot springs, you will need to go in either Autumn, Winter, or Spring (September through May).

-Our personal FAVORITE tour is this full-day tour to Jigokudani Monkey Park that includes transport from Tokyo, lots of time to see the adorable snow monkeys and a traditional Japanese lunch.
-It’s only $119 USD which is really affordable for an all day experience.
-You can book this highly-rated tour here as well as read all the recent reviews from other travelers.
+Our personal FAVORITE tour is this full-day tour to Jigokudani Monkey Park that includes transport from Tokyo, lots of time to see the adorable snow monkeys, and a traditional Japanese lunch.

 1. Snow Monkey Tour from Tokyo with Lunch and Transport (Best Group Tour)